msc-acse/ACSE-5/Lecture1.md

 - Editing code.
 - What is an integrated development environment?
 Example: MSVC IDE
 - Why use it?

-### Compiling and Linking 2: Creating a library
-- Types of memory.
-- Creating static and dynamic libraries.
-- When should I generate a library and why?
-- How do I use an existing library?

 ### Basic input and output to console
 - Getting started